 - Cinnamon Sugar: Boil the pretzels as directed, brush with egg wash, and bake (skipping the flaky salt).
 Once the pretzels have been baked, generously brush them in melted butter and dip them in cinnamon sugar (100 grams granulated white sugar and 1 tablespoon ground cinnamon).

-Gluten Free Sour Dough Pretzel
+Gluten Free Sourdough Discard Pretzel

 FAQ about Gluten Free Soft Pretzels